taikedz/watcher-rss/README.md

 Or maybe you're trying to follow a site that does not provide an RSS for the specific page/subsection you want to follow.

-Or maybe you want to be alerted to changes in a page when the page itself changes - but in your RSS reader?
+Or maybe you want to be alerted to changes in SOMETHING, SOMEWHERE - directly in your RSS reader?

 watcher-rss is a simple bash script designed for that.